TwosHusbandS/Project-127/Installer/Info/AdvancedUser.md

 * Tripple rightclick the Refresh Button to reset the Information of what Components are installed in which Version.
 You will have to re-download Components.
 Easiest way to do that tho.
 * Rightclick the (Re-Install) Button to verify local files.
 * Rightclick Uninstall Button to enter a DDL to a ZIP which will get extracted at the appropiate folder.
 Note: "RequiredFiles" ZIP will need to follow normal P127_ZIP naming / folder convention.
+* Tripple Rightclick the Installed / Uninstalled Text to select a local ZIP which will get extracted at the appropiate folder.
+Note: "RequiredFiles" ZIP will need to follow normal P127_ZIP naming / folder convention.

 #### Settings:
 * Settings in general